 This recipe for Copycat Payday Candy Bars is a redo from the original post I shared back in 2011.
 It's hard to believe it's been so long since I first shared this recipe.
 Where does the time go?

-While a lot has changed in the past 7 years, this recipe hasn’t.
-After all, why mess with perfection?
+While a lot has changed in the past 7 years, this recipe has too.

 Back in 2011 if you would have told me I'd be producing my own food videos, and that I'd have my own channel on YouTube, I would have literally laughed out loud.